vagmi/vagmi/README.md

 ## Making the world better one line of code at a time.

 Hi, I am Vagmi Mudumbai.
-I head technology at [[Tarka Labs]](https://tarkalabs.com/).
+I head technology at [Tarka Labs](https://tarkalabs.com/).
 I am a dad and a software craftsman.
 I enjoy solving problems with code.

 <!--
 **vagmi/vagmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.